 A tank truck is a huge investment.
-Comprehensive and collision coverage cover your truck if it is damaged due to a collision or accident.
+Comprehensive and collision coverage can cover your truck if it is damaged due to a collision or accident.
 If you hit another vehicle and you are at fault, then collision will pay for damages to your truck.
-Collision insurance will also cover you if you back into a pipe while attempting to fill your tank up.
+Collision insurance can also cover you if you back into a pipe while attempting to fill your tank up.
 What if rollover due to icy roads?
 Collision would also protect you.

 Comprehensive insurance can protect you from losses that occur as the result of a fire, hailstorm, tornado or another natural disaster.
 Comprehensive also covers theft and vandalism.

 Every tank truck policy must include liability insurance.
 This coverage is required by law.
 You won’t be able to get truck licenses or permits without liability insurance.
 Liability pays for damages to other vehicles or property in an at-fault accident.
 Liability usually includes two types of coverage — property damage and bodily injury.

 Property damage insurance pays for repairs to other people’s property that are the result of an at-fault accident.
 If you hit another vehicle and it is totaled, then your property damage insurance can cover the costs.

 If someone else is injured and you are at fault, then bodily injury can pay the medical bills.
 This coverage keeps you from having to put money towards someone’s else’s medical costs.

 You are losing money every day that your truck is off the road unless you include rental reimbursement.
 If your tanker is damaged or totaled in an accident, then rental reimbursement will cover you for a temporary replacement.
 This means that you can get back to work and start earning money sooner.

 Medical payments cover medical bills for the driver and any passengers that are injured in an accident.
 This coverage pays whether the driver is at fault or not.